 Whisky & Beer

 Sir Walter Scot praised Scotch whisky as the “only liquor fit for a gentleman to drink in the morning.”
 A wee dram is satisfying just about any time of the day, and after dinner, sipped in front of a fire, is the best sleep tonic around.

 Americans will make a much better impression on bar tenders if they can refrain from asking for Scotch.
 Here at the source, Scotch is simply whisky, and it’s spelled without the “e” as it is across the Atlantic.
 It’s also important to specify a single malt or a blend.
 You’ll be taken more seriously if you ask for a single malt, especially if you can specify a point of origin: for example, Highlands, Lowlands, Islay, or Campbeltown on Kintyre.
 You can ruin your connoisseur credentials entirely with a single word: “ice.”

-Blended Scotches came into being both because the single malts were for a long time too harsh for delicate palates and because they were expensive and time-consuming to produce.
-A shortcut was developed: The clear and almost tasteless alcohol produced in the traditional way could be mixed with such ingredients as American corn, Finnish barley, Glasgow city tap water, and caramel coloring with a certain percentage of malt whiskies that flavored the entire bottle.
-Whichever you prefer, both the single malts and the blends must be made within the borders of Scotland and then aged for at least 3 years before they can legally be called Scotch whisky.
+Blended whiskies came into being because the single malts were for a long time too harsh for delicate palates and they were expensive and time-consuming to produce.
+A shortcut was developed: A portion of whisky could be mixed with such ingredients as American corn, Finnish barley, Glasgow city tap water, and caramel coloring.
+Not that there’s anything wrong with blends.
+They’re rich and tasty, and since they account for about 90% of Scotland’s whisky output, you’ve probably been drinking them for years.
+To be officially called Scotch whisky, single malts and blends alike must be made within the borders of Scotland and aged for at least 3 years.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.